Toulon: Harbour and Arsenal

 View of Toulon, the Arsenal and Mount Faron from the Harbour.

 Toulon harbour is one of the best natural anchorages on the Mediterranean and one of the largest harbours in Europe.
 A naval arsenal and shipyard was built in 1599, and a small sheltered harbour, the Veille Darse, was built in 1604–1610 to protect ships from the wind and sea.
 The shipyard was greatly enlarged by Cardinal Richelieu, who wished to make France a Mediterranean naval power.
 Further additions were made by Jean-Baptiste Colbert and Vauban.

 Le Mourillon

 Le Mourillon is a small seaside neighbourhood to the east of Toulon, near the entrance of the harbour.
 It was once a fishing village, and then became the home of many of the officers of the French fleet.
 Mourillon has a small fishing port, next to a 16th-century fort, Fort Saint Louis, which was reconstructed by Vauban.
-In the 1970s, the city of Toulon built a series of sheltered sandy beaches in Mourillon, which today are very popular with the Toulonais and naval families.
+In the 1970s, the city of Toulon built a series of sheltered sandy beaches in Mourillon, which today are very popular with the Toulonnais and naval families.
 The Museum of Asian Art is in a house on the waterfront near Fort St. Louis.